+We took a flight to Jeremie first thing in the morning on a small plane holding maybe 10 people.
+I was a bit nervous about the flight at first, but my fears were relieved as soon as we soared into the air, and before I knew it we were landing on a shelly runway in what seemed to be the middle of a jungle.
 We had arrived in the middle of Carnaval, and kids wearing paper-mache masks and towels on their heads grunted and growled at us, begging for some kind of compensation for their act.
 Father Verdieu greeted us at the airport, a small one or two-room building.
 After hugs and greetings for the old-timers and introductions for the first-timers, some locals helped us get our 10 or so heavy suitcases on the car roof and strap them down.

 We drove to a nearby church and met with Pat Labuda, the medical mission organizer, and Honore, our translator and sanitation expert, who would accompany us on our week-long trip to Carcasse.
 After breakfast, Pat introduced us to several doctors, nurses and assistants who were seeing patients and giving out medications in the church.